 Madoff employees were puppets of 'grand master,' defense says

-NEW YORK Oct 17 (Reuters) - Lawyers for five former employees of Bernard Madoff said on Thursday their clients were mere puppets under the spell of what one called an enigmatic "broker-dealer rockstar" and "pathological liar."
+NEW YORK (Reuters) - Lawyers for five former employees of Bernard Madoff on Thursday cast their clients as mere puppets under the spell of an awesome, cult-like leader and "pathological liar."

 The former staffers are on trial accused of creating false records and transactions at Bernard Madoff Securities LLC until its implosion in 2008.
 Investors lost about $19 billion in the scam, prosecutors have said.